-After driving four or five hours on a sunny day, it may take an hour or more for your eyes to adjust to low light at dusk or night.
+- After driving four or five hours on a sunny day, it may take an hour or more for your eyes to adjust to low light at dusk or night.

-Night driving also reduces your ability to see to the sides of your vehicle.
+- Driving at night also reduces your ability to see to the sides of your vehicle.

-Regardless of how effective your headlights are, they do not adequately light off-road areas.
+- Regardless of how effective your headlights are, they do not adequately light off-road areas.

-Most people’s eyes recover from such glare within three to five seconds.
+- Most people’s eyes recover from such glare within three to five seconds.

-Recovery times of seven seconds or longer are not uncommon.
+- Recovery times of seven seconds or longer are not uncommon.